Cathay Pacific is offering over 100,000 discounted flight tickets for a limited time

 Have you started planning your travels for next year?
-Well, now’s the time to start!
-Cathay Pacific is offering more than 100,000 discounted economy-class flight tickets to over 30 short and long-haul destinations!
+Well, now’s the time to start.
+Cathay Pacific is offering more than 100,000 discounted economy-class flight tickets to over 30 short and long-haul destinations, including Singapore.
 The offer is only available for a two-week period, so don’t miss this chance.

-Ticket sales start on August 17 at 2 pm and last until August 30 at 11:59 pm Hong Kong time.
-Grab this opportunity to map out your adventures for the coming year!
+Ticket sales start on 17 August at 2pm and last until 30 August at 11:59pm HKT.
+This is a great opportunity to map out your adventures for the coming year.

 The flight tickets are available for use between January 1 to June 30, 2024, subject to some black-out dates.
 Tickets are available in limited quantity, while seats last.